AccessibilityLab/SoundModVR/README.md

 ### 8) Smart Notification
 *(* :thumbsup: *Recommended to use before important sound message is played.)* <br />
+ :eyes:  :eyes:  :eyes: See **SmartNotificationExampleScene** for example.<br/><br/>
-This feature uses the script **SmartNotificationManager** to control the on and off, and the sounds played as the smart notification.
-The script has a public boolean variable `smartNotificationOn` to indicate whether the smart notification feature is on or off.
-The developer also need to put the notification clip in the Notification Clip field, with the default provided in the toolkit in `Sounds->notif1_inTheEnd.mp3`.
-Before playing an important sound, the developer could call `PlaySmartNotification()`.
+This feature uses the script **SmartNotificationManager** to control the on and off, and the sounds played as the smart notification.<br/>
+- The script has a public boolean variable `smartNotificationOn` to indicate whether the smart notification feature is on or off.<br/>
+- The developer also needs to put the notification clip in the Notification Clip field, with the default provided in the toolkit in `Sounds->notif1_inTheEnd.mp3`.
+- Before playing an important sound, the developer could start a `PlaySmartNotification()` Coroutine.

 **Public Functions**
 `ToggleSmartNotification(bool)`: This function will turn the Smart notification feature on/off by changing the public flag `smartNotificationOn` variable.

 **Public Coroutine**
-`PlaySmartNotification(AudioSource)`: This Coroutine will play the notification sound selected.
-You need to pass in an AudioSource to play the smart notification.
-It will not change the original AudioClip attached to the AudioSource.
+`PlaySmartNotification(AudioSource)`: You need to pass in the AudioSource that will be used to play the following important sound.
+This Coroutine will play the notification sound selected followed by the audio clip of the AudioSource that is passed in.

 <details><summary><b>Implementation Steps:</b></summary>

 1. *Add a **SmartNotificationManager** Script to the scene.*
 2. *Add the default notification clip in `Sounds->notif1_inTheEnd.mp3` or another clip of the developer's choice into the `Notification Clip` Field.*
 3. *Use `ToggleSmartNotification` to toggle the Smart Notification Feature on or off.*
-4. *When playing a sound where you want a notification played before the sound, start the `PlaySmartNotification` Coroutine with the **AudioSource** passed in as the parameter.*
+4. *When playing a sound where you want a notification played before the sound, start the `PlaySmartNotification` Coroutine with the **AudioSource** of the important sound passed in as the parameter.*
 </details>